Sorry, you need to enable JavaScript to visit this website.

 Governance

-The Social Inclusion Division within the Department of Social Protection supports the Minister and Government in developing and implementing Government strategies for preventing, reducing and ultimately eliminating poverty and social exclusion and in promoting greater social inclusion and social cohesion in collaboration with other stakeholders, including, in particular, people experiencing poverty.
+• The Social Inclusion Division within the Department of Social Protection supports the Minister and Government in developing and implementing Government strategies on social inclusion.

 Cross-sectorial cooperation